MicrosoftDocs/dynamics-365-intelligent-order-management/topics/set-up-bigcommerce-provider.md

 ## Prerequisites

-You need to have a sample store set up.
+You need to set up a sample store.
 Go to the [BigCommerce website](https://www.bigcommerce.com) and select **Start your free trial**.
 Follow the instructions to set up your sample store.

 ## Set up the provider